enarx/enarx/docs/Install.md

 :::

+### 64-bit Arm build dependencies: (Raspberry Pi or Apple M1) and Apple x86_64

+The architectures support development only, using the "nil" backend, so you only need to install the Rust toolchain.

 ### Install Rust
 ```sh
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- --default-toolchain nightly -y
 $ source $HOME/.cargo/env
 ```

 ## Installing Enarx

 You can install Enarx from GitHub, crates.io, or Nix.